What it does: A Corporate law firm. One of the 10 largest firms in Australia by size.

 From the Employer:

 We are a large Australian Corporate law firm.
-We have around 500 people, including approximately 100 Partners operating out of our offices in Sydney, Melbourne, Brisbane and Adelaide.
-By size we are one of the 10 largest law firms in Australia.
-Our industry coverage and client work is diverse.
+We have around 550 people, including 108 Partners operating out of our offices in Sydney, Melbourne, Brisbane and Adelaide.
+By size we are one of the 10 largest law firms operating in Australia, and the 5th largest independent Australian law firm.

 Our Clerkship and Graduate programs